Hey Kids (Start Here)

 “Why are we standing outside?”
 Mako asks pointedly.

-They pass through a locked door with a pre-arranged code, walk through a windowed lobby, and step into an elevator.
+They pass through a locked door with a prearranged code, walk through a lobby of glass and chrome, then step into an elevator.

 Raleigh pulls his hood back.
-He watches as Mako removes her scarf and sunglasses, runs hands over her hair, and then stares impassively at the elevator door.
+He watches Mako remove her scarf and sunglasses, run hands over her hair, then stare impassively at the elevator door.

 Her fear is his fear.